benjdod/garbage-script/README.md

 `gb --log 10`
 `gb --restore ~/important/file.txt`

-### TODO
+### Issues

 This is not a complete utility.
-Some things that need to be added, improved, or fixed are as follows:
- - Robust searching, viewing, and restoring of trashed files
- - Ensure that permissions are preserved in all cases
+Items that need attention can be found in the script with the TODO prefix.